 Also very useful are the margin, trade size and risk calculators, a sentiment trader, and an alarm manager.
 The latter is somewhat more comprehensive and can be used for rule-based alarms.
 It not only supports technical indicator, news, or sentiment alarms, but also their sending by tweet, text message or e-mail.

 FXFlat additionally advertises a “MetaTrader Signal Server” on their website.
 This is principally nothing else but social trading where the trades of another trader are automatically copied to your own MT terminal, realizable in the latter by registering with the respective signal provider.
 FXFlat offers ample information on this, which interested parties are well-advised to study carefully.

 Also to be mentioned is the “Forex Screener”, available for free to FXFlat clients from W&L Empire.
 The name is a bit misleading as the screener is just as able to scan indices, German and US stocks, commodities, and cryptocurrencies for many specific criteria.
-These can be technical criteria such as SMA, pivot etc., but also specific triggers like Gaps or Three White Soldiers.
+These can be technical criteria such as SMA, Pivot Points etc., but also specific triggers like Gaps or Three White Soldiers.
 The list is very long.

 StereoTrader – who could ask for more?

 The jewel in the FXFlat service crown is the StereoTrader, however.
 While other forex brokers will only offer this virtually indispensable add-on from a specific minimum deposit (Tickmill) or for a monthly licence fee of € 29.90 (JFD Bank), the software is totally free of charge at FXFlat without any further requirements whatsoever.